-There are different types of salmonella.
-Salmonella hindmarsh is the most common, causing death in ewes.
-It differs from Salmonella brandenburg, which causes abortions and deaths in late pregnancy.
+There are different types of Salmonella.
+Salmonella hindmarsh is the most common, and can cause outbreaks of sudden death in ewes.
+Salmonella brandenburg causes abortions and deaths in late pregnancy.
+Other types such as Salmonella typhimurium and S. bovismorbificans can cause severe disease in cattle and sheep.
+Importantly, all these salmonella types can affect humans as well.